July 17, 2013

 - Set up voluntary, public-private partnerships.
 Bringing together government and business expertise will improve resilience planning.

-The Center for Climate and Energy Solutions (C2ES) is an independent, nonprofit, nonpartisan organization promoting strong policy and action to address the twin challenges of energy and climate change.
+About C2ES: The Center for Climate and Energy Solutions (C2ES) is an independent, nonprofit, nonpartisan organization promoting strong policy and action to address the twin challenges of energy and climate change.
 Launched in November 2011, C2ES is the successor to the Pew Center on Global Climate Change.
 Learn more at www.c2es.org.